elementor/elementor-developers-docs/src/form-fields/field-render.md

 }
 ```

-## Field Controls
+## Retrieve Data From Field Controls

 Some fields have [custom controls](./field-controls/) that allow the user to customize the field.
-Developers can use user data from the form widget, as follows:
+Displaying user data in the form widget is done as follows:

 ```php
 class Elementor_Test_Field extends \ElementorPro\Modules\Forms\Fields\Field_Base {